by Yavari C., 22 April 2014

 We communicate with each other in a variety of ways:

-- Writing to each other in a text file – we have a few text files where we talk to each other.
+- Writing to each other in a text file: we have a few text files where we talk to each other.
 It looks like a chat log from an IRC chatroom, because we’re each marking our text with our initials, which is also the convention we use when talking to people online in text chat.

-Co-operation (and the lack thereof)
+Cooperation (and the lack thereof)

 Otherworlds/subjective space/headspace

-Everyone here has their own background independent from the one we share out here, and tends to identify (I know ‘identify’ is a fuzzy word; I think ‘sync’ is a good one too) with it as an individual.
+We have a detailed otherworld.
+There are countries, towns, cities, historical periods, cultures, societies, and all the other complicated things you’d find in any world.
+Some of the places in our headspace are very similar to this one (you’ll find countries like China and France), and some are very different.
+We think they’re products of our brain, rather than metaphysical worlds we can visit.
+Most of us have backgrounds independent of what we’ve experienced out here.
 That doesn’t mean we’re denying things that happened out here, just that there’s a parallel story they have along with the one out here.
 Both our experiences away from front and the ones we’ve had here influence the way we think about things.
 It’s complicated, and I know it’s one of the hardest things for sceptics to follow, but that seems to be the way our brain handles our plurality.

 Switching/changing places/swapping